 Porcelain veneers are thin ceramic shells that are bonded directly to the surfaces of your teeth.
-They are a simple but efficient way to improve your smile and have become an increasingly popular cosmetic treatment option in the last few years.
+They are a simple but efficient way to improve your smile and have become an increasingly popular cosmetic dental treatment option in the last few years.
 Drs.
 Larry and Gary enjoy seeing their patients happy wearing their new smiles courtesy of veneers!

 How can dental veneers help my smile?